4

 3

 • Alternatively you could dredge the chicken in flour then dunk it in a light batter, then coat with Panko.
 It'll give you a much thicker crust but the battering will allow you to add more herbs for flavour.
 Depends on what the desired end result is.
-Mar 11, 2012 at 9:59
+Commented Mar 11, 2012 at 9:59

 • 5